National Community Peacebuilding Commission launches "The Bronx Declaration."

 Those of you who have not been participants to these weekly Community Peace Dinners taking place on Friday throughout the Bronx should start now.

-As a result of this individualistic imposed constrain, we can easily formed negative opinions about each other without having invested necessary time and neighborly effort to know each other.
+As a result of these individualistic imposed constraints, we can easily form negative opinions about each other without having invested necessary time and neighborly effort to know each other.
 Due to this ignorance of each other, we generalize our neighbors by race, religion, ethnicity, etc.

 However, through these community peace dinners, we become true neighbors.
 We talk to each other as neighbors.
 We discuss our common interests and mutual desires.
 We break bread together.
 We learn about each other intimately.
 We develop mutual love and respect based on sound understanding of each other’s backgrounds, cultures, traditions, values, spirituality, priorities, etc…

-Community Peace Dinners take place every week throughout the Bronx.
-For further information or interested in hosting/sponsoring/attending these dinners, you can call 718-822-5555 or email firstname.lastname@example.org.
+Community Peace Dinners take place every Friday evening throughout the Bronx.
+For further information or interested in hosting/sponsoring/attending these dinners, you can call 718-822-5555 or email email@example.com.
 Thank you! #ncpbc